probcomp/Gen.jl/docs/src/ref/choice_maps.md

 choices[:y => 1 => :z] = -6.3
 ```

-There is also a constructor for `DynamicChoiceMap` that takes initial (address, value) pairs:
+There is also a constructor that takes initial (address, value) pairs:
 ```julia
 choices = choicemap((:x, true), ("foo", 1.25), (:y => 1 => :z, -6.3))
 ```